DevC-Rabat-repo/JS-Challenge/README.md

 - Add commits in new branch

 # ~ OPEN A PULL REQUEST
-Use a pull request to get feedback on your changes from people across the world.
+Use a pull request to get feedback on your changes before and after going live.

 - Discuss and review pull request